FInISHED-wORK/v8/readme.md

 ## How to:

-ATM the miniaudio wrapper has a bug that is not building when imported, to fix this you need to apply a path after cloning the repo.
+ATM the miniaudio wrapper has a bug that is not building when imported, to fix this you need to apply a patch after cloning the repo.
 - Issue: https://github.com/Larpon/miniaudio/issues/13